-When you’ve finally managed to get your baby or toddler sleep through the night, you’ll be over joyed.
+When you’ve finally managed to get your baby or toddler sleep through the night, you’ll be overjoyed.
 Baby sleep is the holy grail of parenting.
-To start with, even if they insist on starting the day at 5am, you’ll be over the moon if you get 6 hours hours of unbroken sleep.
-However, after a while, you’ll begin to wonder weather baby’s wake time means you’ll never get a lie in again.
+To start with, even if your baby wakes up at 5am, you’ll be over the moon if you get 6 hours hours of unbroken sleep.
+However, after a while, you’ll begin to wonder weather baby’s morning wake time means you’ll never get a lie in again.
 Or at least not start the day when the first number on your alarm clock is a 5.
-Here some tips for dealing with early morning wakings in babies and toddlers.
+An early waking baby is difficult to manage but there are things you can do.
+Here some tips for dealing with early morning waking in babies and toddlers.

 This post contains affiliate links, if you buy after clicking you’ll pay the same price but I will receive a small percentage.

 What Time Should My Baby Wake Up in the Morning?